Section 12 Model Selection

 12.2.1 Missing Variables

-Assume that the data comes from the model \[\begin{equation*} Y = \beta_1 x_1 + \beta_2 x_2 + \cdots + \beta_p x_p + \varepsilon, \end{equation*}\] (we can include the intercept as \(x_1 = 1\) if needed), but we are only using the first \(q\) variables \(x_1, \ldots, x_q\), where \(q < p\), to estimate the coefficients.
-Then the least squares estimate of \(\beta = (\beta_1, \ldots, \beta_q)\) is given by \[\begin{equation*} \hat\beta = (X^\top X)^{-1} X^\top y \end{equation*}\] where \(X \in \mathbb{R}^{n\times q}\), and our estimate for the error variance \(\sigma^2\) is \[\begin{equation*} \hat\sigma^2 = \frac{1}{n-q} y^\top (I - H) y, \end{equation*}\] where \(H = X (X^\top X)^{-1} X^\top\) is the hat matrix computed without using \(x_{q+1}, \ldots, x_p\).
+Assume that the data comes from the model \[\begin{equation*} Y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \cdots + \beta_p x_p + \varepsilon, \end{equation*}\] where \(p\) denotes the number of predictors (not including the intercept), but we are only using the first \(q\) predictors \(x_1, \ldots, x_q\), where \(q < p\), to estimate the coefficients.
+Then the least squares estimate of \(\beta = (\beta_0, \beta_1, \ldots, \beta_q)\) is given by \[\begin{equation*} \hat\beta = (X^\top X)^{-1} X^\top y \end{equation*}\] where \(X \in \mathbb{R}^{n\times (q+1)}\) has columns \([1, x_1, \ldots, x_q]\), and our estimate for the error variance \(\sigma^2\) is \[\begin{equation*} \hat\sigma^2 = \frac{1}{n-q-1} y^\top (I - H) y, \end{equation*}\] where \(H = X (X^\top X)^{-1} X^\top\) is the hat matrix computed using only the first \(q\) predictors.

 If we write \(\tilde X \in \mathbb{R}^{n\times (p-q)}\) for the matrix with columns \(x_{q+1}, \ldots, x_p\) and \(\tilde\beta = (\beta_{q+1}, \ldots, \beta_p) \in \mathbb{R}^{p-q}\), then the full model can be written as \[\begin{equation*} Y = X \beta + \tilde X \tilde\beta + \varepsilon \end{equation*}\] and we get \[\begin{align*} \hat\beta &= (X^\top X)^{-1} X^\top Y \\ &= (X^\top X)^{-1} X^\top (X \beta + \tilde X \tilde\beta + \varepsilon) \\ &= (X^\top X)^{-1} X^\top X \beta + (X^\top X)^{-1} X^\top \tilde X \tilde\beta + (X^\top X)^{-1} X^\top \varepsilon\\ &= \beta + (X^\top X)^{-1} X^\top \tilde X \tilde\beta + (X^\top X)^{-1} X^\top \varepsilon. \end{align*}\] Thus, we have \[\begin{equation*} \mathbb{E}(\hat\beta) = \beta + (X^\top X)^{-1} X^\top \tilde X \tilde\beta \end{equation*}\] and \[\begin{equation*} \mathop{\mathrm{bias}}(\hat\beta) = (X^\top X)^{-1} X^\top \tilde X \tilde\beta. \end{equation*}\] This shows that now the estimate is biased in general.
 There are two special cases when omitting variables does not introduce a bias: The first is when all of the omitted coefficients equal zero, i.e. when we have \(\tilde\beta = 0\).
 The second case is when the omitted inputs are orthogonal to the included inputs, since then we have \(X^\top \tilde X = 0\).

 Using the formula for \(\hat\beta\) we find \[\begin{align*} \mathop{\mathrm{Cov}}( \hat\beta ) &= \mathop{\mathrm{Cov}}\Bigl( \beta + (X^\top X)^{-1} X^\top \tilde X \tilde\beta + (X^\top X)^{-1} X^\top \varepsilon\Bigr) \\ &= \mathop{\mathrm{Cov}}\Bigl( (X^\top X)^{-1} X^\top \varepsilon\Bigr) \\ &= \sigma^2 (X^\top X)^{-1} X^\top I X (X^\top X)^{-1} \\ &= \sigma^2 (X^\top X)^{-1}. \end{align*}\] Thus, the variance of \(\hat\beta\) is not affected by the omitted variables.
-Similar to our derivation in the section Estimating the Error Variance one can show that \[\begin{equation*} \mathbb{E}\bigl( \hat\sigma^2 \bigr) = \sigma^2 + \frac{\tilde\beta^\top \tilde X^\top (I - H) \tilde X \tilde \beta}{n-q}. \end{equation*}\] Thus, the estimate of the error variance is in general also biased.
+Similar to our derivation in section 4.4 one can show that \[\begin{equation*} \mathbb{E}\bigl( \hat\sigma^2 \bigr) = \sigma^2 + \frac{\tilde\beta^\top \tilde X^\top (I - H) \tilde X \tilde \beta}{n-q-1}. \end{equation*}\] Thus, the estimate of the error variance is in general also biased.

 This shows that our estimates can become biased if some of the inputs are missing from our model.
 As in the previous section, it may happen that the MSE of the parameter estimates in the reduced model is smaller than the MSE in the correct model; this is the case if the variance of the estimates decreases enough to compensate for the introduced bias.